• New York

 The Major Richard Star Act, a piece of highly supported non-partisan legislation, is held up in its respective House and Senate committees.
 Ahead of midterms, concerned veterans are questioning why their lawmakers haven’t advanced this legislation for a vote.
 The legislation, when passed into law, would allow medically retired veterans with combat-related disabilities and less than 20 years of active military service to collect their earned retirement and disability benefits.
 Under current law, these veterans must forfeit their retirement pay to receive their disability benefits.

-In the House, Rep. Adam Smith (D- WA), who chairs the House Armed Services Committee, has not passed the legislation out of committee for a House vote.
-Also in the House, Rep. Elaine Luria (D-VA), Chairwoman of the House Veterans Affairs Subcommittee on Memorial and Disability Affairs, has not passed the legislation out of the subcommittee.
+In the House, Rep. Adam Smith (D-Wash.), who chairs the House Armed Services Committee, has not passed the legislation out of committee for a House vote.
+Also in the House, Rep. Elaine Luria (D-Va.), Chairwoman of the House Veterans Affairs Subcommittee on Memorial and Disability Affairs, has not passed the legislation out of the subcommittee.
 In the House, the Star Act, HR 1282, has 330 cosponsors.
 With most of the support coming from Democratic leadership, some veterans question why the Star Act hasn’t received the opportunity for a floor vote.

-In the Senate, Sen. Jack Reed (D-RI) chairs the Armed Services Committee where the Star Act is being held.
+In the Senate, Sen. Jack Reed (D-R.I.) chairs the Armed Services Committee where the Star Act is being held.
 Unless released from committees, legislation rarely receives a floor vote in either chamber of Congress.
 Some veterans who applaud the 66 senators who cosponsor the Senate version of the Star Act, S. 344, ask why such a strongly endorsed piece of legislation hangs in limbo.

 The Major Richard Star Act would allow an estimated 50,000+ medically retired veterans with combat-related injuries and less than 20 years of active military service to receive their earned retirement pay and their Veterans Affairs disability pay, a process known as concurrent receipt.
 Often, these veterans battle severe injuries incurred from their military service.